FOR IMMEDIATE RELEASE

 Contact: Julie Schuster, 314.881.3523, firstname.lastname@example.org

-The Gala is co-chaired by Donna Wilkinson and Thriess Britton, both members of the Radio Arts Foundation board, and features the talents of Leonard Slatkin, Olga Kern, Vladislav Kern and Marlo Thomas, including members of the Saint Louis Symphony Orchestra (SLSO).
+The Gala is co-chaired by Donna Wilkinson and Thriess Britten, both members of the Radio Arts Foundation board, and features the talents of Leonard Slatkin, Olga Kern, Vladislav Kern and Marlo Thomas, as well as members of the Saint Louis Symphony Orchestra (SLSO).

 “We are thrilled that Leonard Slatkin is once again willing to share his love of music to benefit Classic 107.3,” said Wilkinson.
 “All of these artists are generously donating their services because they believe in the importance of a community-based radio station that serves as the voice for all the arts in our region, and we are so grateful.”

 The Centene Charitable Foundation and Noémi and Michael Neidorff are serving as premiere sponsors of the Gala.
 Other sponsors include Mercy, Bryan Cave Leighton Paisner, the PNC Financial Services Group, and the St. Louis Trust Company.

 The Gala begins with cocktails at 5:30pm, followed by a 6:30pm dinner and 8pm concert featuring pianist Olga Kern and her son, Vladislav, performing Camille Saint-Saens’ Carnival of the Animals along with members of the SLSO.
 Actress Marlo Thomas will provide narration for the piece.
 Leonard Slatkin will serve as the host for the evening.

 Corporate and individual sponsorships are available by calling 314.881.3523.